Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Limitations and Perspectives

 In this work, we develop the MaxWEnt algorithm to improve OOD detection with stochastic neural networks.
 The main goal of MaxWEnt is to produce samples with larger weight diversity compared to standard Bayesian and ensemble methods.
 Our experiments show that MaxWEnt fulfills its promise, it increases the weight entropy and provides better OOD detection results.
 Moreover, we show that the more the weight entropy, the better the OOD detection (for the same level of average empirical error).

 \begin{itemize} \item \textbf{Increasing the weight entropy}: The weight entropy increase is strongly conditioned by the weight parameterization.
 We show that the use of the SVD-parameterization is already an important improvement compared to the use of independent scaling parameters.
-However, more efficient parameterization may be obtained with other techniques as normalizing flows \citep{louizos2017multiplicativeNormFlow} or weight subspaces \citep{izmailov2020subspaceInferenceBNN}.
-Nevertheless, the maximum entropy framework provides a general guideline for selecting the weight parameterization: an efficient stochastic model should enable large increases of the weight entropy in low empirical risk regions of the weight space.
+However, more efficient parameterization may be obtained with other techniques such as normalizing flows \citep{louizos2017multiplicativeNormFlow} or weight subspaces \citep{izmailov2020subspaceInferenceBNN}.
+Nevertheless, the maximum entropy framework provides a general guideline for selecting the weight parameterization: an efficient stochastic model should enable a large increase of the weight entropy in low empirical risk regions of the weight space.

 \item \textbf{Penalized performances in-distribution}: We have seen that increasing the entropy penalizes the in-distribution performances.
-However, this negative result can be mitigated by the use of "shrunk" weight distribution obtained through weight clipping (cf. Section Sections \ref{synthetic-discuss} and \ref{uci-results-sec}).
-The learner can use the MaxWEnt uncertainties to discriminate between ID and OOD data, and then use the prediction obtained with "shrunk" weight distribution for the data classified as ID.
+However, this negative result can be mitigated by the use of ``shrunk'' weight distribution obtained through weight clipping (cf. Sections \ref{synthetic-discuss} and \ref{uci-results-sec}).
+The user can use the MaxWEnt uncertainties to discriminate between ID and OOD data, and then use the prediction obtained with ``shrunk'' weight distribution for the ID data.

 \item \textbf{SVD-parameterization for Convolutions}: For now, the SVD-parameterization is only developed for fully connected neural networks, but it may also be applied to convolutional layers.
 Convolutions apply the same kernel to multiple windows of one channel.
 To use the SVD-parameterization in this context, one idea is to concatenate all the windows on which the kernel is applied for all training data and then compute the SVD decomposition of the resulting dataset.